risk-first/website/README.md

 - Also, we need to sort out text centering.
 It should work.
 - PNGs should be sizable based on the contents of the diagram element.
 - It's annoying to keep having to define the risks over and over.
 Ideally, we should improve the templating in Kite9.
+- Namespaces are painful.
+Nounproject keeps using new ones.
+Maybe we should just add some code to remove them?

 ## Links